developer-onizuka/OAuth2.0_AzureAD/README.md

 # 7. Get a token by using C# (App code associated with API)
-Consider my URL (https://onprem.example.com) is a one of APIs which gives subscribers the json as a subscription.<br>
+Consider my URL (https://onprem.example.com) is a one of APIs which serves subscribers the json as a subscription.<br>
 You could get some tokens to access some API servers such as https://openweathermap.org/ so that you can start your own SaaS businesses.<br>

 > https://github.com/developer-onizuka/What_is_AzureAD#get-a-token-by-using-c